 EAB was discovered in Tompkins County for the first time in 2018, including on the Cornell campus and within Cornell Botanic Gardens.
 We are actively managing EAB in ash tree collections within the F. R. Newman Arboretum through the use of systemic pesticides.
 Within our natural areas, ash trees make up 5-30 percent of the mature tree canopy.
-While selected ash trees are also being treated with pesticides, the remaining trees that pose a safety risk to developed infrastructure will be removed.
+While selected ash trees are also being treated with pesticides, over 1,700 trees that posed a safety risk to developed infrastructure were removed between 2019-2023.

 What can you do?